katanaml/sparrow/sparrow-data/parse/README.md

 ```

 Use `tables_only=True` if you want to extract only tables.

+Use crop_size=N (where N is an integer) to crop N pixels from all borders of the input images.
+This can be helpful for removing unwanted borders or frame artifacts from scanned documents.

 Use `mode="static"` if you want to simulate LLM call, without executing LLM backend.